ucan-wg/invocation/README.md

 There MAY not be enough information to described an Invocation at creation time.
 However, all of the information required to construct the next request in a sequence MAY be available in the same Batch, or in a previous (but not yet complete) Invocation.
 Waiting for each request to complete before proceeding to the next task has a performance impact due to the amount of latency.
 [Promise pipelining](http://erights.org/elib/distrib/pipeline.html) is a solution to this problem: by referencing a prior invocation, a pipelined invocation can direct the executor to use the output of earlier invocations into the input of a later one.
 This liberates the invoker from waiting for each step.

-A Promise is a placeholder value MAY be used as a variable placeholder for a concrete value in a [Closure](FIXME), waiting on a previous step to complete.
+A Promise is a placeholder value MAY be used as a variable placeholder for a concrete value in a [Closure](#3-closure), waiting on a previous step to complete.

-One way of seeing the names in a [`Batch`]() is as variables for the return of each Closure.
+One way of seeing the names in a [`Batch`](#5-batch) is as variables for the return of each Closure.
 These can now be referenced by other Closures.

-For example, consider the following batch
+For example, consider the following batch:

 ``` json
 {